GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

     `aws comprehend list-endpoints`
     :::

     Check for the endpoint named `emailclassifier`.
 When the `Status` attribute is set to `IN_SERVICE`, the classifier is ready for use.
 Make a note of the `EndpointArn` attribute for the `emailclassifier` endpoint that you created.
     This value will need to be set when you are deploying the classifier Lambda later on in the blueprint.

 6. Test the classifier using the following command:

     `aws comprehend classify-document --text "Hey I had some questions about what I can use my 529 for in regards to my childrens college tuition.
 Can I spend the money on things other then tuition" --endpoint-arn <<YOUR EndpointArn>>`

-  On a successful setup, you can see a JSON output similar to the following:
+  A JSON output similar to the following displays on successful deployment:

   ```json
   {